prasadrgavande/prasadgavande.github.io/_posts/2025-05-05-boilerplate-for-cpp-program-vscode.md

 |   │   spdlog
 |    └───include
 │       │   spdlog
+└───.vscode              # vscode default folder to save settings
-│   c_cpp_properties.json
+|    │   c_cpp_properties.json
-│   launch.json
+|    │   launch.json
-│   tasks.json
+|    │   tasks.json
-│   settings.json
+|    │   settings.json
 ```

-### Let's see use of each JSON file mentioned above
+### Let's see use of each JSON file stored in .vscode folder mentioned above

 #### c_cpp_properties.json - IntelliSense and Compiler Configuration
 This is configuration file in vs code for intellisense, code suggestions and syntax highlighting for c/ c++ code.